-The Nursing Alliance for Quality Care (NAQC) is a national group of nursing organizations that, along with patient care advocacy organizations, are committed to advancing the highest quality, safety, and value of consumer-centered health care.
-NAQC identified the need to study nurses’ roles and skills that foster patient engagement and the need for a strategic plan to enhance nurses’ abilities to engage and support patients in advancing their own values and preferences as they make decisions about health and health care.
-This project held a consensus conference in November 2012 to discuss nurse’s roles and to develop such a strategic plan.
-After the symposium, a white paper summarizing the themes of the conference and the plan was written.
+With more than 3 million registered nurses (an average of one for every 100 Americans), nurses could be utilized to improve patient engagement.
+The Nursing Alliance for Quality Care (NAQC) is a national group of nursing organizations that, along with patient care advocacy organizations, are committed to advancing the quality, safety, and value of consumer-centered health care.
+NAQC has identified a need to study nurses’ roles and skills that foster patient engagement and create a strategic plan to enhancing nurses’ abilities to help patients assert their own values and preferences as decisions about health and health care occur.
+For this project, NAQC brought research, policy, and strategy elements to a national conference to gain the nursing workforce’s support to achieve national policy goals related to patient engagement in health care.

-- Involve a diverse, interdisciplinary group of health professionals in a symposium and follow-on activities that will promote significant patient engagement policy research and strategy setting that will ultimately improve the patient/consumer health care experience.
+- Involve a diverse, interdisciplinary group of health professionals in a symposium and follow-on activities that will promote significant patient engagement policy research and strategy setting that will ultimately improve the patient/consumer healthcare experience.
+(Achieved)

 - Use the symposium activities and a white paper to establish a set of consensus-based recommendations and action steps that nurses can use to facilitate patient engagement.
 (Achieved)

 2012 Activities: The national conference was held November 12-13, 2012, with 130 registered attendees at the Dulles Hyatt in Reston, VA.
 Attendees evaluated the conference positively, emphasizing the quality of the speakers and the timeliness and importance of the topic.
 A white paper resulting from the conference underwent several revisions in 2012 and was scheduled to be presented to the NAQC board of directors in January 2013.
 As last self-reported in the AHRQ Research Reporting System, project progress and activities are completely on track and budget spending is on target.